thecodingpapa/batch-downloader/README.md

 - Installs all client and server dependencies
 - Verifies everything is set up correctly

-> **Note**: On macOS with Homebrew, the script can automatically upgrade Node.js for you.
+> **Note**: On macOS with Homebrew, the script can automatically upgrade Node.js and fix common permission issues for you.
 On other platforms, you'll need to upgrade manually if your version is too old.

 ## Usage